 Are French Bulldogs cuddly?

 Do French Bulldogs like to cuddle?
-It’s a resounding yes, and throughout this blog post you will see various photos of Claude and Lola cuddling into my wife.
+It’s a resounding yes, and throughout this blog post you will see various photos of Frenchies cuddling into my wife.
 To find our more about cuddling, check out this longer blog post.

 French Bulldog cuddles are just one of the many ways in which a Frenchie will show affection and love to their owner.
 Keep scrolling to read the other signs of love.